*contains affiliate links

 I know, you know and we all know that movement can help with your mental health.
 I’m not saying go full out Thor mode, you can if you want to.
 He, Chris Hemsworth that is, has a whole fitness app with workouts, meals and a wealth of information.
 I’ve been using it for some time and it’s pretty good.
 If that’s not your jam and you want fun stuff, check out Instagram, YouTube or Facebook for free classes.
 There’s even dance classes that you can check out here and here.
 My co-workers and I have started a boogy break.
 We each send a song as certain times during the day and do a dance wherever we are.
 It’s fun and helps to calm anxiety levels.

 As trite as it sounds, taking a few deep breaths can help slow your heart rate down.
 We tend to shallow breathe a lot because we’re in constant fight or flight mode.
 This doesn’t bode well if you’re feeling anxious.
 Take a few minutes each day to belly breathe.
 Take a deep breath so that your belly rises and slowly exhale.
 Do this a couple times throughout the day until it becomes natural.
 It’ll also be a good way to self soothe if you’re feeling particularly anxious.
+If you need something in addition to a deep breathing routine, look into *THC gummies.
+They’ve been shown to help with anxiety and insomnia, among other things, so could be an option (if they’re legal where you are).

 Create A Routine